artsandmetaphysics/goodlifeodyssey/_notes/metamorphoses.md

       - Hippomenes outraces Atalanta with Venus’ apples
     - Adonis impaled by a boar; Venus morphs him into an anemone
 - Book XI
-  - Orpheus murdered by the Maenads, who are then turned to tree
+  - Orpheus murdered by Maenads, who are turned to trees
   - Midas save Silenus; golden touch; Pan vs Apollo; asses’ ears
   - Apollo and Neptune build the Trojan walls for Laomedon
-  - Zeus ordains that Peleus will marry Thetis; rape leads to Achilles
+  - Zeus makes Thetis marry Peleus; rape leads to Achilles
   - Apollo and Mercury rape Daedalion’s daughter; Diana’s jealousy
   - The wolf of Psamathe and Peleus’ flock
   - Ceyx leaves against Alcyone wishes; drowns in an epic storm
   - The house of Sleep; Juno has Alcyone visited in a dream
   - Alcyone despairs; husbands floating body; both turned to birds
-  - Aesacus chases the nymph to her death; cliff jump; becomes bird
+  - Aesacus chases nymph to her death; cliff jump; becomes bird
 - Book XII
   - Iphigenia sacrificed to appease Diana and the winds
   - The house of Rumor